-Large language models are trained on existing language data, and even monolingual language models have been demonstrated to replicate stereotypical associations present in the training data.~\citep{stereoset, crows, our_stereo_2022}.
-Thus, with the shared knowledge between languages in MLLMs, it is likely that stereotypes may also leak between languages.
-Stereotypes are abstract and over-generalized pictures drawn about people based on their group membership, and these perceptions can be specific to each culture.
-Though LLMs are trained on language-based data rather than culture-based data, languages reflect the stereotypes associated with the cultures they represent.
-Thus, for the purpose of studying stereotypes in MLLMs, we divide the world according to languages, with the understanding that a single language may reflect multiple cultures.
-Previously, many works have examined Western stereotypes in English language models~\citep[e.g.][]{stereoset, crows, our_stereo_2022}, whereas limited works have attempted to assess stereotypes in multilingual language models~\citep[e.g.][]{kaneko-etal-2022-gender, levy2023comparing, câmara2022mapping} due to the complexity of stereotypes manifested in various cultures, limited resources, and Anglocentric norms \citep{talat2022you}.
+Large language models (LLMs) are trained on existing language data, and monolingual language models have been demonstrated to replicate stereotypical associations present in the training data.~\citep{stereoset, crows, our_stereo_2022}.
+Multilingual large language models (MLLMs) are language models pre-trained with a large amount of data from multiple languages so that they can process NLP tasks in various languages as well as cross-lingual tasks.
+Previously, many studies have examined Western stereotypes in English language models~\citep[e.g.][]{stereoset, crows, our_stereo_2022}, whereas limited work has attempted to assess stereotypes in multilingual language models~\citep[e.g.][]{kaneko-etal-2022-gender, levy2023comparing, câmara2022mapping} due to the complexity of stereotypes manifested in various cultures, limited resources, and Anglocentric norms \citep{talat2022you}.
 However, the study of stereotypes in multilingual settings is more complex than examining them within each language.
 Due to the shared knowledge between languages in MLLMs, it is likely that stereotypes expressed in one language are transmitted to the models’ behavior in another language.

-In this paper, we aim to investigate the existence of \textit{stereotype leakage} in MLLMs, which we define as the effect of stereotypical word associations in MLLMs of one language impacted by stereotypes from other languages.
-We conduct a human study to collect human stereotypes, adopt word association measurement approaches from previous works ~\citep{our_stereo_2022, ilps} to measure stereotypical associations in MLLMs and analyze the strength and nature of stereotype leakage across different languages both quantitatively and qualitatively.
+In this paper, we investigate the existence of \textit{stereotype leakage} in MLLMs.
+We define \textit{stereotype leakage} as the effect of stereotypical word associations in MLLMs of one language impacted by stereotypes from other languages.
+We conduct a human study to collect human stereotypes, adopt word association measurement approaches from previous studies ~\citep{our_stereo_2022, ilps} to measure stereotypical associations in MLLMs and analyze the strength and nature of stereotype leakage across different languages both quantitatively and qualitatively.